 We rented a cottage that allows pets, and Charlie immediately made herself comfortable in her surroundings.
 She was completely indifferent to the lack of HDTV or the spotty internet access.
 She was all about being in the moment.

 Every morning, Charlie would spring out of bed, thwacking her tail to convey how thrilled she was to begin the day—no sleeping in for this one.
 She was a champ on the trails, sure-footed and energetic as we explored the varied terrain that makes Acadia so extraordinary.

 At no point did she tire out or ask us how much longer.
 She didn’t whine, mutter under her breath, or whistle incessantly and annoyingly.
-In fact, we felt guilty when we left her back in the cottage to go biking, but we made it up to her by taking her for a dip in the lake.
+In fact, we felt guilty when we left her back in the cottage to go biking, so we made it up to her by taking her for a dip in the lake.

 In addition to being enthusiastic, Charlie proved to be a friend magnet.
 Wherever we went, people would stop to pet Charlie and talk with us.
 She good naturedly allowed us to converse with fellow travelers.
 She enjoyed the camaraderie, never once rolling her eyes in exasperation or feeling embarrassed by our behavior.
 The only time she wasn’t welcoming was when she scared away the cat that frequented our cottage.

 Charlie also proved exceptionally easy to nourish.
 As long as we packed a few Milkbones and some water, she was good to go for the entire day.
 Often, she was so well-behaved at restaurants that our server would bring her some cold water and a treat.
 In fact, she was so endearing that on one of our multiple visits to a local ice cream parlor, the scooper asked if he could give Charlie her own cup of vanilla.
 Our kids are cute, but they have never been charming enough to be on the receiving end of free food.